shmsoft/CourtDocs/README.md

 #### Pulling decisions from NY Courts of appeal
 * Crawling all documents from the the 4 courts of appeal, downloading them and converting them from HTML to TXT
 * Parsing the docs, to summarize for stats.
+#### Parsing the text appeal documents, producing a csv file with extracted attributes

 To run the applicatin(s), look into the 'scripts' folder